lxknll/lammps/pr_text.md

 process and broadcasts the contents.
 We found this to be very portable and stable in all our tests.

-In case the user requested a 2G-HDNNP, we allow calculation of the virial via `fdotr`.
-For potentials with long-range electrostatic contributions (3G, 4G) this is not possible.
+In case the user requested a 2G-HDNNP, we calculate the virial via `fdotr`.
+For potentials with long-range electrostatic contributions (3G, 4G) this is not possible, and we handle the virial calculation ourselves.

+We currently initialize a global interface object on the library side, so it is not possible to initialize our pair style multiple times without serious problems.

 #### `compute` Routine - General Workflow
 We implement a single `compute` routine that manages the calculations for all